carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 We can, however, execute a simpler command that does not require Scipy.
 Instead of 2D convolution, we can do 1D convolution.
 For that we can use a Numpy routine instead of a Scipy routine.
-The "convolve" routine from Numpy performs linear (1D) convolution.
+The `convolve` routine from Numpy performs linear (1D) convolution.
 To generate some input for a linear convolution, we can flatten our image from 2D to 1D (using `ravel()`), but we also need a 1D kernel.
 For the latter we will take the diagonal elements of our 2D Gaussian kernel.
 Try the following three instructions for linear convolution on the CPU: